LucidtechAI/las-docs/getting-started/dev/cli.md

 }
 ```

-## Create a batch and associate a few documents with it
+## Create a batch and associate documents with it

 Creating a batch is a way to group documents.
 This is useful for specifying batches of documents to use in improving the model later.
+(TTNote: Consider a link here to the batches and consents details.)

 ```bash
 >> $ las batches create